 Listening and Following Instructions

-Just like school, your household should have rules in place for your kids to follow, and kids should respect their parents and do as they are told.
+Just like school, your household should have rules in place for your children to follow, and children should respect their parents and do as they are told.
 This all comes down to good parenting and establishing yourself as the leader of the household.
 If this type of environment is something you nurture at home, they will be well adjusted when school starts.

 A Childcare Centre That Supports This Transition